 Enoch 104:10-11 with 1 Timothy 3:16

-Enoch was widely accepted and read up until the 4th century, when the Roman Catholic Church began to discredit it through such writers as Augustine, Jerome (yes, the Vulgate translator who tried unsuccessfully to remove the Apocrypha from the Bible) and Hilary.
+Around the 4th century, writers as Augustine, Jerome (yes, the Vulgate translator who tried unsuccessfully to remove the Apocrypha from the Bible) and Hilary began disputing Enoch’s canonicity.
 Some Catholics (including Jerome) even tried to dispute the canonicity of Jude in their anti-Enoch zeal.
-The Catholics subsequently banned the book.
 It subsequently almost completely disappeared (apart from in remote Ethiopia, where the Christians and Jews were largely unaffected by Rome, and continued to – and still continue to – accept it as Scripture).
 It remained lost until explorer James Bruce came back with three Ethiopian copies in 1773.

 Another interesting aspect of Enoch (aside from the Messianic prophecies) is other latter day prophecies that have had remarkable accuracy (explained in the above Nazarene Space link).
 It even prophesied today’s abortion!